 Each day for an entire month (this year, April 13-May 13, 2021), I adhered to my faith and abstained from food and water from morning until sundown.
 I eventually grew to love Ramadan because it taught me discipline and self-sacrifice, and also because it culminates in a massive festival called Eid al-Fitr (which begins this year at sundown on June 3, 2019), in which Muslims wear brand-new clothes and celebrate.
 In my case, as a kid, that meant trying to beat all the uncles at the mosque in pingpong.

 I have since become less observant in my faith, but ever since I moved to Portland in 2015, I have found myself seeking fellowship with Muslims again.
 The apparent lack of diversity in Portland compared with other major cities I’ve lived in has made me eager for a sense of community.
-This is especially true this year, given the tragedies that have happened here and across the United States.
+This is especially true in recent years, given the tragedies that have happened here and across the United States.